Facebook logo - click to follow SImplyMeds on Facebook

 Malaria

-Malaria is a tropical disease with serious consequences, it is mostly transmitted in tropical areas by infected mosquitos.
-If left untreated it can lead to death, therefore it’s important to be equipped with the essential knowledge before travelling.
+Malaria is a tropical disease with serious consequences; it is mostly transmitted in tropical areas by infected mosquitoes.
+If left untreated, it can lead to death; it’s important to be equipped with the essential knowledge before travelling.

-Anti-malaria tablets are used to prevent you contracting this disease.
+Anti-malaria tablets are used to prevent you from contracting this disease.
 Read on to find out more.

-Prevention is always better than cure, here at SimplyMeds we offer the most effective malaria preventative measures in the form of medication.
-There are three medications on offer, the choice will depend on two factors, one being the area which you are visiting and the second is down to your personal choice.
+Prevention is always better than a cure.
+Here at SimplyMeds, we offer the most effective malaria preventative measures in the form of medication.
+There are three medications on offer; the choice will depend on two factors, one being the area which you are visiting and the second being your personal choice.

-Unfortunately not all countries which have malaria respond to a single medication, therefore we encourage you to check which is best for you with the following web page - https://www.fitfortravel.nhs.uk/destinations
+Unfortunately, not all countries which have malaria respond to a single medication.
+We encourage you to check which is best for you with the following web page NHS Inform.

-Malaria is caused by a parasite called Plasmodium, mosquitos which are infected with this parasite can pass it on to a human in as much as one bite.
-The Plasmodium parasite is present mainly in female mosquitos which usually bite at dusk or in the night.
-Malaria can also be passed on with infected blood transfusions or needle sharing, however the occurrence of this is quite rare.
-If you would like to read more into the causes of Malaria and how it affects the body click HERE.
+Malaria is caused by a parasite called Plasmodium.
+Mosquitos that are infected with this parasite can pass it on to a human in as little as one bite.
+The Plasmodium parasite is present mainly in female mosquitoes, which usually bite at dusk or in the night.
+Malaria can also be passed on with infected blood transfusions or needle sharing; however, the occurrence of this is quite rare.
+If you would like to read more about the causes of Malaria and how it affects the body, click HERE.

 The two anti-malarials that can be prescribed here at SimplyMeds are as follows: